Engineering - Undergraduate Programs

 All applicants must prove previous knowlege of Mathematics and Physics.

 Courses of instruction toward the B.Sc. degree in engineering are based on the semester credit system.
 The average completion time of the program is four years.

-All undergraduate courses in the Faculty (except for Electrical and Electronic Engineering - English Track) are given in Hebrew.
+All undergraduate courses in the Faculty are given in Hebrew.